bridgetb98/Alios-Reawakened/1 The Embrace/Carcass.md

 # Info

-The Carcass is a neutral city within Dain, build within the slowly regenerating corpse of an prehistorical [[Tarrasque]].
+Carcass is a neutral city within Dain, build within the slowly regenerating corpse of an prehistorical [[Tarrasque]].
 Its main export include different [[Tarrasque]] materials, with the magic negating stomach acid considered to be especially valuable.

 ## Defences